An Empirical Study of Multi-Agent Collaboration for Automated Research: Methods

 \subsection{Evaluated Multi-Agent Coordination Frameworks}

 In this paper, we investigate two of the most popular multi-agent architectures, i.e., subagents and agent teams, as shown in Fig.~\ref{fig1}.

-The {\bf Subagent} architecture follows a hierarchical design in which a central agent (the orchestrator) decomposes a complex task into subtasks and delegates them to specialized subagents.
+The {\bf Subagents} architecture follows a hierarchical design in which a central agent (the orchestrator) decomposes a complex task into subtasks and delegates them to specialized subagents.
 Each subagent operates independently with its own context and prompt, focusing on a specific function such as code generation, testing, or debugging.
 The orchestrator maintains global control by coordinating execution order, aggregating intermediate results, and ensuring consistency across outputs.
 This design provides strong controllability and modularity, making it well-suited for structured workflows where task decomposition is clear and predictable.
 However, because subagents do not directly communicate with one another, all interactions must pass through the orchestrator, which can limit flexibility and introduce coordination overhead.

 This topology evaluates the efficacy of distributing cognitive load through parallel search, and then a centralized coordinator agent merges the modifications by multiple subagents.
 The procedure of each round is described as follows.
-First, multiple worker agents independently read the context and generate distinct proposals in isolated worktrees, and execute short-duration training simultaneously.
+First, multiple worker agents independently read the context and generate distinct proposals in isolated worktrees, and execute candidate training jobs sequentially on the same GPU.
 Second, if more than one candidate successfully improves upon the baseline metric within the same iteration, a coordinator agent is triggered.
 The Coordinator attempts to merge the distinct, high-potential patches into a single unified script.
 Finally, the merged candidate undergoes an independent evaluation.
 The merged solution will only be accepted if its performance strictly surpasses that of the best agent in that round, ensuring that the merging process does not degrade isolated gains.

-This topology evaluates the efficacy of distributing cognitive load through parallel search, and then a centralized coordinator agent merges the modifications by multiple subagents.
-The procedure of each round is described as follows.
-First, multiple worker agents independently read the context and generate distinct proposals in isolated worktrees, and execute short-duration training simultaneously.
-Second, if more than one candidate successfully improves upon the baseline metric within the same iteration, a coordinator agent is triggered.
-The Coordinator attempts to merge the distinct, high-potential patches into a single unified script.
-Finally, the merged candidate undergoes an independent evaluation.
-The merged solution will only be accepted if its performance strictly surpasses that of the best agent in that round, ensuring that the merging process does not degrade isolated gains.
-The procedure is shown in Alg.~\ref{alg:sub}.